Health Disparities Symposium

 Poster Presentation Awards

-The day ended with the presentation of four awards to the following individuals for their excellent poster presentations.
+The symposium ended with the presentation of four awards to the following posters representing excellence in their respective categories.

 Community-Based Organization Category